broadinstitute/cromwell/docs/backends/BCS.md

 #### mounts

-BCS jobs can mount an OSS object or an OSS prefix to local filesystem as a file or a directory in VM.
+BCS jobs can mount both OSS and [Alibaba Cloud NAS](https://www.aliyun.com/product/nas) to local filesystem as a file or a directory in VM.
 It uses distribute-caching and lazy-load techniques to optimize concurrently read requests of the OSS file system.
 You can mount your OSS objects to VM like this:

-- `<mount-src>` - An OSS object path or OSS prefix to mount from.
+- `<mount-src>` - An OSS object path or OSS prefix or NAS address to mount from, such as `oss://<test-bucket>/inputs/ /home/inputs/ false` for OSS and `nas://0266e49fea-yio75.cn-beijing.nas.aliyuncs.com:/ /home/nas/ true` for NAS.
+See the [NAS mount](https://www.alibabacloud.com/help/doc-detail/50494.htm) for more details of NAS mount.
 - `<mount-destination>` - An unix file path or directory path to mount to in VM.
 - `<write-support>` - Writable for mount destination, only works for directory.